jedrzejpolaczek/wednesday_frogs/README.md

 # Types of GANs
 In catalogue `model` you can find diffrent implementation of GAN.
 For now you can find:
 DCGAN (catalogue `dcgan`) - Deep Convolutional Generative Adversarial Network, just GAN but network layers are mostly convolutional layers.
-PGGAN (catalogue `pggan`) - Progressive Growing Generative Adversarial Network is GAN that can take smaller image as input (during training) and predict much more bigger image.
+(WIP) PGGAN (catalogue `pggan`) - Progressive Growing Generative Adversarial Network is GAN that can take smaller image as input (during training) and predict much more bigger image.